At The ELC Programme, we are fanatical about being evidence based.

 Evaluation of The Experience Led Commissioning of Maternity Care

-This independent evaluation of ELC transformation in maternity commissioning was part of a bigger NIHR funded programme, led by The National Perinatal Epidemiology Unit, Nuffield Department of Population Health, University of Oxford, Oxford, UK.
+This independent evaluation of ELC transformation in maternity commissioning was part of a NIHR funded programme, led by The National Perinatal Epidemiology Unit, Nuffield Department of Population Health, University of Oxford, Oxford, UK.
 The ELC evaluation appears at Chapter 10.

 Evaluation of Croydon Group Consultations Report